The cost of removing a tree varies depending on its size and how difficult or time-consuming it is to take down.

 In this cost example for medium to large-sized trees, we look at three vastly different trees in three vastly different situations.
 We address the not so obvious factors that add to the cost of tree removal and what you might be able to d to mitigate those factors.

 Botanical name: Pinus radiata

-This photo done not do the tree justice as it is bigger than it looks when you are standing next to it.
-The removal of this tree will be a little awkward given it’s close proximity to the home and the lack of room to work.
+This photo did not do the tree justice as it is bigger than it looks when you are standing next to it.
+The removal of pine trees is a little awkward given it’s close proximity to the home and the lack of room to work.
 This job is perfectly suited for a crane to lift it onto the street and feed it through the waiting chipper.

 Estimated height: 70ft. tall